 This means that members must not only be independent in action but they must also be perceived, by an informed third party, to be independent.
 This is particularly relevant when providing assurance services.

-2.31 The Inspector-General in Bankruptcy (IG) supports the position stated above as a set of principles that all personal insolvency practitioners should observe and comply with and which are consistent with the legal duties imposed under the Act, Regulations and Rules.
+2.31 The Inspector-General supports the position stated above as a set of principles that all personal insolvency practitioners should observe and comply with and which are consistent with the legal duties imposed under the Act, Regulations and Rules.

-3.1 The expectations of the IG accord with the professional codes of practice regarding independence of personal insolvency practitioners.
+3.1 The expectations of the Inspector-General accord with the professional codes of practice regarding independence of personal insolvency practitioners.

-3.2 The IG expects all personal insolvency practitioners to ensure that they comply with their legislative duties relating to independence, together with relevant case law, codes of professional practice and best practice standards.
+3.2 The Inspector-General expects all personal insolvency practitioners to ensure that they comply with their legislative duties relating to independence, together with relevant case law, codes of professional practice and best practice standards.

-The IG will investigate and (where warranted) discipline personal insolvency practitioners who breach their legal duties under the Act, Regulations or Rules or engage in conduct which undermines the integrity of the personal insolvency system.
+3.3 The Inspector-General will investigate and (where warranted) discipline personal insolvency practitioners who breach their legal duties under the Act, Regulations or Rules or engage in conduct which undermines the integrity of the personal insolvency system.

-A decision by the IG or committee to discipline13 a personal insolvency practitioner for failure to act honestly, impartially or avoid conflicts of interest will depend on:
+3.4 A decision by the Inspector-General or committee to discipline14 a personal insolvency practitioner for failure to act honestly, impartially or avoid conflicts of interest will depend on:

-- their performance history and whether they have previously failed to comply when able to.
+c. their performance and compliance history and whether they have previously failed to comply when able to.

 4.1 Personal insolvency practitioners might encounter independence issues in various contexts.
 Common examples which arise in practice and serve as useful guidance for personal insolvency practitioners are outlined below.